imbo/imbo/docs/installation/configuration.rst

 Event listener initializers - ``eventListenerInitializers``
 -----------------------------------------------------------

-Some event listeners might require custom initialization, and if you don't want to do this in-line in the configuration, Imbo supports event initializer classes.
+Some event listeners might require custom initialization, and if you don't want to do this in-line in the configuration, Imbo supports event listener initializer classes.
 This is handled via the ``eventListenerInitializers`` key.
 The value of this element is an associative array where the keys identify the initializers (only used in the configuration itself), and the values are strings representing class names, or implementations of the ``Imbo\EventListener\Initializer\InitializerInterface`` interface.
 If you specify strings the classes you refer to must also implement this interface.

 The interface has a single method called ``initialize`` and receives instances of event listeners implementing the ``Imbo\EventListener\ListenerInterface`` interface.
 This method is called once for each event listener instantiated by Imbo's event manager.
 Example: